Restream/redmine_tagging/README.md

 Adding `{{tagcloud}}` will generate a tag cloud, which will be displayed in the sidebar.
 ![tag cloud](tagging_3.PNG)

-The most often used tags are displayed n a larger font.
+The most often used tags are displayed in a larger font.

 By default, inline tag editing is disabled.
-In this case, you should type tags into the **Tags** field to add them to an issue or wiki page.
+In this mode, you can type tags into the **Tags** field to add them to an issue or wiki page.
 You can use spaces or commas as tag separators.
 ![tags field](tagging_4.PNG)

 You can click the **Project tags** link below the **Tags** field to view all the project tags and select the required ones.